strategicdata/pmhc-mds-spec/doc/include/definitions.rst

     administratively - client referred elsewhere).
 Selection of coding option should be that which best describes the circumstances of the episode ending.

-  *Episode End Date* where a Final Service Contact is recorded *Episode End Date* should be recorded as the date of the final Service Contact.
+  *Episode End Date*
+    Where a Final Service Contact is recorded *Episode End Date* should be recorded as the date of the final Service Contact.

 ----------